AArnott/IronPigeon/README.md

 impossible to establish *whether* two parties have even communicated, *what* was communicated or *how much* was communicated.

+This project includes libraries that implement the protocol and a message relay web service project that provides the cloud component necessary for passing messages.

 Installing IronPigeon
 ---------------------